-Richard Lockwood (Chairman and Teams Co-ordinator)
+Richard Lockwood (Chairman and Head Scorer)

 Rob 'Chops' Bernard

-Paul 'Hagar' Jones
+Paul 'Hagar' Jones (Head Umpire and Referee)

 First umpired at the Chiang Mai Sixes in 1992 and he has missed only one year (1993).
-In 2007 he took over from Tony Gough as Head Umpire and manages his motley crew at the sixes every year.
+In 2007 he took over from Tony Gough as Head Umpire and manages his motley crew at the s\Sixes every year.
 He is also Tournament Referee.

 Janet Kirwin (Treasurer)

-Janet first came to the Sixes as a spectator in 2007 as she arrived in Chiang Mai on being offered a high power job in the Tobacco Industry.
+Janet first came to the Sixes as a spectator in 2007 as she arrived in Chiang Mai on being offered a highpower job in the Tobacco Industry.
 She has played in the Ladies Competition since 2009 and has enjoyed being part of the Chiang Mai Sixes ever since.
-With her great aptitude for figures and an understanding of what the Sixes stands for, Janet has kindly agreed to take over as treasurer.
+With her great aptitude for figures and an understanding of what the Sixes stands for, Janet kindly agreed to take over as treasurer.

 Ray 'Lemon' Matti

 Awn has been on the organizing committee since 2004, and everyone has benefited from her management of the Boundary Bar at the ground and at the other Sixes venues.
 In 2001, Awn joined the junior cricket program of the CMSCA and she served in various capacities until 2006.
-Thanks go to Awn for helping to raise money for junior cricket throughout the year.

-First came to the Sixes as a player in 1996, and joined the Committee in 2002 after moving to Chiang Mai.
+First came to the Sixes as a player in 1996 and joined the Committee in 2002 after moving to Chiang Mai.
 He chaired the Organising Committee for eight years before standing down in 2018.
-David worked with the local junior cricket programme for many years, and is still heavily involved in cricket at the local level.
+David worked with the local junior cricket programme for many years and is still heavily involved in cricket at the local level.